Oregon State University welcomes postdocs and their families

 Research Associate (Postdoc)

-This is a position of indefinite length, which can progress into a career position of Research Associate.
 Research Associates are supervised by professorial faculty members; they provide support for faculty members and they provide support for faculty research programs.
+This is a position of indefinite length.
 There is no explicit expectation for professional development other than what supervisors normally provide to all employees.
-The Research Associate position is a faculty position carrying normal benefits provided to all non-classified employees of the University.
+The Research Associate position is a faculty position carrying benefits provided to all non-classified employees of the University.
 The Office of Human Resources establishes policies and provides information about these positions as they do all other employee categories.

-Update on the hiring of postdoctoral scholars, Oregon passes SB 214 that allows for postdoctoral scholars starting Jan.
+Oregon passed SB 214 that allows for postdoctoral scholars starting Jan.
 1, 2018.
-Read more about SB 214.

-A mentored position that is restricted to individuals who have received PhDs (or comparable advanced degrees) within five years and with a three-year maximum term at OSU.
+A Postdoctoral Scholar is a mentored position restricted to individuals who have received Ph.D.s (or comparable advanced degrees) within five years and with a three-year maximum term at OSU.
 Postdoctoral Scholars are mentored by professorial faculty members and they train within faculty research programs.
-As trainees rather than employees, their work is primarily for their own professional development.
+As trainees their work is primarily for their own professional development.
 At least 15% of their time must be devoted to professional development activities outside of their research training activities.
 An Individual Development Plan (IDP), co-developed by the mentor and the Postdoctoral Scholar, defines the scope, goals and anticipated products from research training and professional development activities.
 The best measure of success for a postdoctoral trainee position is subsequent employment as a fully independent researcher.
-Health insurance is paid for Postdoctoral Scholars through the grant or contract that funds their stipends.